NANBFTOP5/LearnGit/readme.txt

 Challenge4 Improved_NotificationsExamples
 Description: modify an existing threaded application to make notification of state changes and toggle buttons that start and stop the threaded tasks based on the state.
 The buttons are to display Start Task n when the task is not running and End Task n when the task is running.

+Challenge5 Java SAX Parser to Create DOM
+Description: Using the Java SAX parser (event-based parser), create a Document Object Model (DOM/graph/tree) representation of the data contained in an XML document.
+The resulting DOM is to contain all the data that is provided in the XML document and should work for any XML document structure.
+The parser is to be a static method on a class that is appropriately named.
+The parser is throw exceptions if it encounters a problem.
+A test application is to be created that uses JavaFX to select an XML file to open and parse and then display the resulting DOM.